kmsgli/pt-connect/README.md

 # pt-connect
 # PIneTime Connect Helper

-# This is a simple script that uses the suspend resume function to reconect your PinePhone to yoour Pintime watch
+# This is a simple script that uses the suspend/resume function to reconnect your PinePhone to your PineTime watch

-# If you Pinetime will not reconnect after wakeing from suspend this may help
+# If you PineTime will not reconnect after wakeing from suspend this may help

 # This was created and tested on a Pinephone 3gb running Mnjaro-Arm with PineTime running InfiniTime 1.7.1.
 The companion app is Amazfish.
 It should work with Siglo but in my experince Amazfish works better.